 National Education Policy (NEP) 2020 recognizes the relevance of biotechnology in the education system due to its interdisciplinary nature, potential for research and innovation, and its alignment with the development of 21st-century skills.
-By integrating and opportunities of a rapidly advancing biotechnology driven world.
+By integrating biotechnology into the curriculum, the policy aims to prepare students for the challenges and opportunities of a rapidly advancing biotechnology driven world.

 NEP-2020 has conceptualized the idea to develop well rounded competent individuals for making the nation a self-reliant and global leader.
 In the same spirit, we at Department of Biotechnology, have developed a curriculum framework to encompass the goals of NEP 2020.
-In the overall curriculum we have incorporated choice of courses of study, creating academic pathways having constructive combinations with exit point as well as focus on experiential learning for students by providing multidisciplinary and holistic approach to the courses taught as major courses along with electives of choice for equipping the students with adequate knowledge leading to the choice of better career paths.
+In the overall curriculum we have incorporated choice of courses of study, creating academic pathways having constructive combinations with exit point as well as focus on experiential learning for students by providing multidisciplinary and holistic approach to the courses taught as MMC courses along with electives of choice for equipping the students with adequate knowledge leading to the choice of better career paths.